doctorpod/podflow/README.md

     $ podflow deploy [-i] [episode-name]
     $ podflow tag [-i] [episode-name]
+    $ podflow views [-i] [episode-name]
     $ podflow upload [-i] [episode-name]
-    $ podflow views [-i] [episode-name]
     $ podflow inform [-i] [episode-name]

-These commands perform tag, upload, text generation and inform steps on an episode.
-The *deploy* command performs all steps.
+These commands perform tag, upload, text generation (view) and inform steps on an episode.
+The *deploy* command performs all steps in the order specified above.
 If *episode-name* is omitted the highest alphabetically sorted episode file is assumed (searches any folder named *episodes* else the current folder).
 Which steps are performed are governed by the values set in the *series_config.yml* file.
 The interactive flag, *-i*, makes these commands prompt for confirmation before performing each step.

 ## Generating an RSS feed